iamvkm/portfolio/content/posts/burp-suite-pro.md

   `java -javaagent:BurpSuiteLoader_v2020.9.jar -noverify -jar burpsuite_pro_v2020.9.jar`

 - Follow the instructions to install Burp Suite.
-- When you reach the License activation page choose Manual Activation, open a new Command Prompt window and run the following command:
+- When you reach the License activation page, open a new Command Prompt window again in the same folder and run the following command:

   `java -jar burploader-old.jar`